sujaikumar/assemblage/README.md

 Warning: the script gets the path of the reference file from the .cas file.
 So if you ran `clc_ref_assemble` with relative paths, it will expect the reference at those relative locations.

-If it doesn't find the files, you can either
+If it doesn't find the files, you can either:

 1. run `clc_len_cov_gc_insert.pl` from the same location that you ran `clc_ref_assemble` from (easiest)
 2. use the `-f` option in `clc_len_cov_gc_insert.pl` to manually specify the reference fasta location (but be careful that this is correct, else the script won't give errors and you'll end up with weird len cov gc stats
 3. modify the file paths in `clcse.fna.libA_interleaved.cas` using clc's `change_assembly_files` utility